Nikolaj1992/BI_Exam-Group9/README.md

 - Nikolaj Fjellerad
 - David Alexander Vig

+Problem:
+* The Eurovision Song Contest assigns each competing song a specific performance position (running order) during the show.
+Over time, fans and commentators have speculated that songs performed later tend to receive higher scores, potentially due to recency bias.
+There's also a belief that certain positions, such as the second slot (“death slot”), consistently lead to poor outcomes.
+This project aims to explore whether the running order, music style, and differences between jury and televote influence the final results, using historical data from Eurovision.

 Idea:
 * Our idea is to analyze Eurovision Song Contest data, over several years, in order to prove or disprove the following hypotheses.